 - Use trendy hashtags and try out a challenge video.
-Then, include relevant hashtags in your post caption so your video shows up when people search it.
+Then, include relevant hashtags in your post caption so your video shows up when people search for it.

 - Look at what other brands are doing.
-While your company might not need to jump on TikTok just yet, videos posted by other brands could inspire some ideas for your own strategy.
+While your company might not need to jump on TikTok just yet, videos posted by other brands could inspire some ideas for your strategy.